pratikone/pratikone.github.io/_posts/2020-06-07-anatomy-of-windows-hello-world.md

 # Ending notes
 Thank you for reaching this far.
 The idea of this post came while I started learning Win32 apis for my work.
 MSDN does a good job of explaining the api but outside of that, a very little number of articles and blogs exist.
-This article aims to correct that.
+This article aims to improve on that. \
 If you find any gaps or mistakes, let me know on twitter.